very 音标拼音: [v'ɛri]

 VERY Definition Meaning - Merriam-Webster The meaning of VERY is to a high degree : exceedingly How to use very in a sentence Synonym Discussion of Very

-VERY definition in American English | Collins English Dictionary You use very with nouns to emphasize that something is exactly the right one or exactly the same one
+VERY definition in American English | Collins English Dictionary You use very to give emphasis to a superlative adjective or adverb For example, if you say that something is the very best, you are emphasizing that it is the best

-VERY | definition in the Cambridge English Dictionary VERY meaning: 1 (used to add emphasis to an adjective or adverb) to a great degree or extremely: 2 used to add… Learn more
+VERY | English meaning - Cambridge Dictionary VERY definition: 1 (used to add emphasis to an adjective or adverb) to a great degree or extremely: 2 used to add… Learn more